Do I need to pay the $800 California FTB Fee for my LLC or Corporation?

 Due to the fact that most LLCs and Corporations are “Pass-through” entities, it is mandatory for these business structures to pay a minimum of $800 per year to keep their organizations active.
 The Pass-through entities are inclusive of companies that do not need to pay any income tax, thus making the tax implications and regulatory requirements more straightforward.

-However, the question here is- whether to pay the $800 government fee or not.
-Well, it depends on your intention to continue your business or you no longer want to use it.
+However, the question here is—whether to pay the $800 government fee or not.
+This decision, influenced by the benefits of an LLC in California, depends on your intention to continue your business or no longer use it.
 So, let’s dive right in and discuss what happens in different scenarios.

 Do I need to pay the $800 California FTB fee if I plan to keep my business?